Long-term memory magnetic correlations in the Hubbard model: A dynamical mean-field theory analysis: Theoretical Background

 \subsection{General relationship between measurements and long-time decay}

-Starting point for our considerations is the intrinsic difference between (i) the zero-frequency limit of the isolated (Kubo) susceptibility $\chi^\mathcal{R}(\omega=0^+)$, (ii) the isothermal susceptibility $\chi^T$, and (iii) the isoentropic susceptibility $\chi^S$.
+Starting point for our considerations is the intrinsic difference between (i) the zero-frequency limit of the standard Kubo (or: \textit{isolated}) susceptibility $\chi^\mathcal{R}(\omega=0^+)$, (ii) the static \textit{isothermal} susceptibility $\chi^T$, and (iii) the isentropic susceptibility $\chi^S$.
 These functions define the linear response to an external perturbation in three distinct experimental set-ups: (i) for a system which is (or can be assumed to be) {\sl isolated} from its environment during the action of the external perturbation, (ii) for a system in {\sl thermal} equilibrium with its environment, (iii) for a system {\sl adiabatically} isolated (i.e., kept at fixed entropy $S$), respectively.

-In practice, the first set-up can be realized by considering dynamical perturbations whose characteristic timescales are {\sl faster} than the thermalization processes between the probe and the environment.
+In practice, the set-up (i) can be realized by considering dynamical perturbations whose characteristic timescales are {\sl faster} than the thermalization processes between the probe and the environment.
 Formally, this allows for the application of the conventional Kubo-Nakano response theory\cite{Kubo1957,Cloizeaux68,Nakano1993,Mahan2000}, whose derivation relies on the von Neumann equation for the time-dependent density matrix of the perturbed system:

-where $E_N$ and $Z$ are the eigenenergies and the partition function of the unperturbed Hamiltonian $H$, while $| \Psi_N (t) \rangle$ represents the time-evolved $N-$th eigenstate {\sl in the presence} of the external perturbation \cite{Cloizeaux68}.
+where $E_N$ and $Z$ are the eigenenergies and the partition function of the unperturbed Hamiltonian $H$, while $| \Psi_N (t) \rangle$ represents the time-evolved $N-$th eigenstate {\sl in the presence} of the external perturbation ${\cal F}(t)$ \cite{Cloizeaux68}.
 This expression implicitly implies the isolation of the system during the action of the perturbation, as the Maxwell-Boltzmann weights of $\hat{\rho}_t$ remain {\sl frozen} to the corresponding values of the {\sl unperturbed} system.

+The set-ups (ii) and (iii), instead, can be directly linked to the application of a {\sl purely static} perturbation ${\cal F}(t) = \mbox{const.}$ (e.g.,~a static magnetic field).
+One thus has: $\hat{\mathcal{H}} = \hat{H} - \cal{F} \hat{A}$, where $\hat{A}$ is an observable of the system directly coupled with the external perturbation, while the linear susceptibilities associated to measurement of a generic system observable $\hat{B}$ is given by~\cite{Wilcox1968}:

-The second set-up, instead, can be directly linked to the application of a {\sl purely static} perturbation (e.g.,~a static magnetic field): The Maxwell-Boltzmann weights to be considered in this case are those of the (statically) {\sl perturbed} Hamiltonian, which evidently corresponds to the assumption of a {\sl full thermalization} of the system {\sl in the presence} of the perturbation.
+The Maxwell-Boltzmann weights to be considered in this case are those of the (statically) {\sl perturbed} Hamiltonian, which evidently corresponds to the assumption of a {\sl full thermalization} of the system {\sl in the presence} of the perturbation.